 But alas!
 Even in 2012, our food, at least the kind worth eating, still comes from the ground—and it still needs rain.

-It’s true that the effects of drought have been somewhat mitigated by the use of wells and sophisticated irrigation systems, by globalizing the responsibility of food production, and by the creation of genetically modified, drought-tolerant seeds.
+It’s true that the effects of drought have been mitigated by the use of wells and sophisticated irrigation systems, by globalizing the responsibility of food production, and by the creation of genetically modified, drought-tolerant seeds.
 But if the drought is extreme, or persists, such measures fall short.
-It’s like shooting a bear with a pellet gun: we can slow it down, create time and perhaps temporarily alleviate our fears.
+It’s like shooting a bear with too small of a gun: We can slow it down, create time and perhaps temporarily alleviate our fears.
 But in the end, the inevitable effects of drought will devour us.

-The United States Agriculture Department (usda) has already declared more than 1,000 counties in 26 states natural-disaster areas due to drought conditions.
-More counties are being added to the list every week, and summer’s only half over.
+By mid-July, with summer only half over, the U.S. Department of Agriculture (usda) had already declared more than 1,000 counties in 26 states natural-disaster areas due to drought conditions.

 The impact is dramatic and far-reaching.
 Across America, farmers are slaughtering livestock because there’s not enough pasture, and feed is far too expensive.
 This may mean lower beef prices in the short term.
 In the long term, it means most of us will be eating more artificially fed, hormone-filled chicken.
-Last Friday, the usda reported that America’s cattle inventory was the smallest since the agency began a July count in 1973.
+On July 20, the usda reported that America’s cattle inventory was the smallest since the agency began a July count in 1973.
 In other words, America has as many cows today as it did nearly 40 years ago.
-Meanwhile, its population has shot up by nearly 100 million.
+Meanwhile, its population has shot up by nearly 100 million people.

 It’s not hard to see how this will drive up food prices, which would most likely further undermine the economy.
-In fact, one economist believes the drought will knock 0.5 percent off the U.S. gdp this year.
+In fact, one economist believes the drought will knock 0.5 percent off the U.S. gross domestic product this year.

 But think beyond the rising cost of food.
 What happens if the drought continues to worsen, or even continues into next year, or even the year after?